Sethum Aayiram Pon: Reception

-Haricharan Puddpeddi of the Hindustan Times gave the film a positive review and wrote that "Anand Ravichandran's directorial debut does not have a single dull moment".
+Haricharan Pudipeddi of the Hindustan Times gave the film a positive review and wrote that "Anand Ravichandran's directorial debut does not have a single dull moment".
 Shubhra Gupta of The Indian Express wrote that "Both Sathish and Rajendran work well together, and as they head towards an unexpected finish, we see what the director wants us to: blood will tell, and life, with all its pain and problems, is a celebration".
 Pradeep Kumar of The Hindu reviewed the film as "poignant" and "ironical", and further added "the title stands to suggest the worth of relationships the lead character learns about, which, for her, happens only in the event of a death".
-Behindwoods reviewed the film as a "bittersweet drama on dysfunctional relationships with an interesting backdrop".

 Ashameera Aiyyappan of Cinema Express wrote "With a lot of lazy charm that is distinctive of rural life, Sethum Aayiram Pon is a film that takes its time to get going, like pastoral life".
-Baradwaj Rangan of Film Companion South wrote "The film works because there's grace, there's a quiet dignity.
+Baradwaj Rangan of Film Companion wrote "The film works because there's grace, there's a quiet dignity.
 Even a technique as flashy as a whip-pan becomes (almost) unobtrusive [...] the drama unfolds confidently, and with touches of humour and the flavourful dialogues are a big help"; He further lauded the film's cinematographer Manikantan Krishnamachary stating that "the shots are held for long and there's so much happening that the techniques serve the story instead of overpowering it".